The starting place to learn the Russian language on the Internet.

 Note that in dictionaries all adjectives are given in the nominative masculine singular, like интересный, хороший, весёлый.

 To form the proper form of an adjective, you should know how their endings change depending on number, gender and case.
-We listed the most common endings for adjectives in the nominative singular and plural forms, so that you be able to compose simple phrases.
+We listed the most common endings for adjectives in the nominative singular and plural forms, so that you are able to compose simple phrases.

 The majority of Russian adjectives have a stem ending in a hard consonant.
 In other words, their last letter before the ending is a hard consonant (новый, белый).
 In the nominative case, such adjectives have the ending -ый if they are masculine singular, the ending -ое if they are neuter singular, and the ending -ая if they are feminine singular.
 The plural form of such adjectives is the same for all genders and always ends in -ые.